dvida/PreatmosphereVelocityCorrection/README.md

 # PreatmosphereVelocityCorrection
-Code published with Vida et al. (2018) "Modeling the measurement accuracy of pre-atmosphere velocities of meteoroids"
+Code published with Vida et al. (2018) "Modeling the measurement accuracy of pre-atmosphere velocities of meteoroids".

+See VelocityCorrection.py for more details.